evaliu1/CarND-Term1-P2/README.md

 For the "Speed Limit(30)" sign, the Network might recognize it for a different speed limit.
 And for the "No Passing" sign, it looks pretty similiar to "End of No Passing" sign.

-## 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set
+## 2. Discuss the model's predictions on these new traffic signs
 Here are the results of the prediction:
 Test Set Accuracy = 1.000